Bioconductor/BiocWorkshops/Lawrence_GenomicRanges.knit.md

 ?GRanges
 ```

-A relatively comprehensive list of available methods is discovered
+A relatively comprehensive list of available functions is discovered
 with